NOW ON TWITTER AND TUMBLR

 ABOUT PROJECT MAJE

 Project Maje is an independent information project on Burma's human rights and environmental issues.
 It was founded by its project director, Edith Mirante, in 1986.
-Ms. Mirante is the author of Down the Rat Hole: Adventures Underground on Burma's Frontiers, the most recent book is The Wind in the Bamboo: A Journey in Search of Asia's Indigenous 'Negrito' Peoples.
+Ms. Mirante is the author of Down the Rat Hole: Adventures Underground on Burma's Frontiers, and Burmese Looking Glass.
+Her most recent book is The Wind in the Bamboo: A Journey in Search of Asia's Indigenous 'Negrito' Peoples.
 Her sketchbooks are at www.edithmirante.com.

 In Asia, order online from www.orchidbooks.com.
 Down the Rat Hole is also available at Powells.com, and can also be requested from your local bookshop or ordered at www.amazon.com.